 you will normally be able to claim a refund of your contributions, or

-you may be able to transfer your benefits to a new pension arrangement, or
+you may be able to transfer your benefits to a new pension arrangement.

+You don’t have to decide straight away, but you should be aware that:

-You can delay your decision until you either re-join the L G P S, transfer your benefits to a new pension arrangement, or want to take a refund of contributions.
-A refund of contributions must be paid within five years of the date you left the Scheme, or by age 75 if earlier. your LGPS administering authority will set a deadline by which you can elect to transfer out.
+a refund must be paid within five years of the date you left the Scheme or by age 75 if earlier

+if you do not claim the refund and you re-join the LGPS it will no longer be payable.
+The benefits will be added to your new pension account instead

+your LGPS administering authority will set a deadline for you to elect to transfer out.
+You will not be able to transfer after this date.

 Refund of contributions

-If you leave with less than two years’ Scheme membership or opt out of the Scheme with more than three months but less than two years’ membership, you will normally be able to take a refund of your contributions.
-There will be a deduction for tax and the cost, if any, of buying you back into the State Second Pension scheme in relation to any membership before 6 April 2016.
-A refund of contributions must be paid within five years of the date you left the Scheme, or by age 75 if earlier.
+If you leave, or opt out after three months, and have not met the two-year vesting period, you will normally be able to take a refund of your contributions.
+There will be a deduction for tax.
+Your administering authority must pay the refund five years after the date you left the Scheme, or by age 75 if earlier.

 Deferred benefits

-If you leave before your Normal Pension Age and you meet the two years vesting period, you will be entitled to deferred benefits within the L G P S. Your deferred L G P S benefits will be calculated as described in the How is my pension worked out? section.
+If you leave before your Normal Pension Age and you meet the two-year vesting period, you will be entitled to deferred benefits in the L G P S. Your deferred L G P S benefits will be calculated as described in the How is my pension worked out? section.

 While your pension benefits are deferred, they will increase each year in line with the cost of living.